 Explore the home screen

 The home screen is the main screen you see when no app or file is open.
-By default, the home screen shows the date/time widget, Google search bar, recently opened files or apps, favorites, and the global navigation toolbar.
-The home screen can be customized.
+By default, the home screen shows the date and time widget, Google search bar, recently opened files or apps, favorites, and the global navigation toolbar.
+You can customize the Home screen.

-The global navigation bar is available from any app or input.
-If it is not shown on the screen, swipe up from the bottom of the screen to open it.
+The navigation bar is available from any app or input.
+If it’s not appearing on the screen, swipe up from the bottom of the screen to open it.

 You can customize which apps appear in the navigation bar.